pycompression/xopen/README.rst

 This Python module provides an ``xopen`` function that works like the built-in ``open`` function but also transparently deals with compressed files.
-Supported compression formats are currently gzip, bzip2 and xz.
+Supported compression formats are currently gzip, bzip2, xz and zstandard.

 ``xopen`` selects the most efficient method for reading or writing a compressed file.
 This often means opening a pipe to an external tool, such as